SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 ## Daniel Wong: μDPM: Dynamic Power Management for the Microsecond Era -- 2019

+"Unfortunately, the effectiveness of DVFS is diminishing with improved technology scaling as the operating voltage approaches the transistor threshold voltage" -- not sure that this is really true

+"While frequency scaling only reduces dynamic power, static power is equally important.
+To reduce static power, sleep states are designed to save power during idle periods."

+"For example, DVFS-based techniques and sleep-based techniques have been proposed to slow down processing, or delay processing, so that requests finish just-in-time before the target tail latency."

+"we find that existing Dynamic Power Management schemes break down -- specifically, DVFS-based schemes cannot find enough opportunities to slow down, and sleep-based schemes cannot enter a deep enough sleep state to be effective."

+"The key insight driving uDPM is that by carefully coordinating DVFS, sleep and request delaying, we can achieve energy savings where all others fail.  "

+Uses a hardware system and prototype to calibrate a simulator to develop a dvfs, sleep state and batching control policy to minimize energy for a tail latency target.
+Notion of delaying processing seems to come from an 2003 IBM USENIX paper on the use of batching to reduce energy consumption of webservers -- defines the notion of a latency slack that can be exploited via batching to bunch up idle time.

 ## Bestavros: Peafowl: in-application CPU scheduling to reduce power consumption of in-memory key-value stores -- 2020